lanl/GLUE/README.md

 ## Development and questions

-If you would like to contribute to the `GLUECode_Library`, please clone the repo and make a pull request.
+If you would like to contribute to the project, please clone the repo and make a pull request.
 If you have any questions, please contact Aleksandra Pachalieva (apachalieva@lanl.gov) or Robert Pavel (rspavel@lanl.gov).